serraict/vine-floriday-adapter/README.md

 Follow the steps in Development.
 See the [tests](./tests) directory for example usages.

-Once the files are uploaded to Minio, you can create a virtual dataset in your data lake as described in this [Serra Learning on formatting a directory as a dataset].

 ### As a Container in Serra Vine

 See [docker-compose.yml](./docker-compose.yml) for an example to configure the service in Serra Vine.